wolfrieder/http-response-classifier/README.md

 [here](https://github.com/microsoft/LightGBM/issues/5739) and is related to the recent release of `pandas` version 2.

-If the PyArrow Nightly build is not installed, there will be an error message when the datasets are exported to parquet files.
+If PyArrow version 12.0.0 is not installed, there will be an error message when the datasets are exported to parquet files.
 This is a known issue and is described in two GitHub issues: [Pandas 1](https://github.com/pandas-dev/pandas/issues/51752) and [PyArrow 2](https://github.com/apache/arrow/issues/34449).
 The bug was already fixed in